 - Results of tuberculosis (TB) test for everyone 18 years of age and older living in the provider's home, obtainable from a priviate physician or through the Health Department for a fee.
 Call 703.746.4960 for fee information and to schedule an appointment.

-- Successful completion of the 6-hour New Provder Training (see information below) and initial home visit.
+- Successful completion of the six-hour New Provder Training (see information below) and initial home visit.

-The professional development model created by the Early Childhood Division (ECD) offers several training options:
+The Early Childhood Division (ECD) offers several training options:

-- First Aid and CPR Training: This training is offered on a monthly basis for applicants and registered providers.
+- First Aid and CPR Training: This training is offered monthly for new applicants, registered providers and agency approved.

-Monthly workshops: The ECD offers two workshops a month on topics related to child development and early care and education.
-Two hours of training credit are given for each workshop to assist family child care providers and grandparents in meeting their yearly training requirement.
-The workshops are held at the Department of Human Services or a local library.
+The Early Childhood Division offers several workshops each month on topics related to child development, early care and education.
+Two hours of training credit are given for each workshop to assist family child care providers in meeting their yearly training requirement.
+The workshops are held at the Department of Community and

 The Medication Administration Training (MAT) provides instruction in the administration of medications for staff in community settings such as child care centers and family child care homes.
 Caregivers who do not have a medical license such as doctors, nurses or emergency medical personnel must be trained to properly administer medications to children who receive services in these settings.
 The training is voluntary for family child care providers but is necessary if they plan to administer medications.